Do you see production costs as the one-eyed, runaway monster that keeps you awake at night? If so, you’ve arrived at the

-By now, you might be wondering, “How exactly do I keep production costs under control?”, “Can I reduce production costs?”.
+By now, you might be wondering, “How exactly do I keep production costs under control?” and “Can I reduce production costs?”.
 The secret is to understand what constitutes the cost of production, the types of production costs you’ll encounter, differences between production and manufacturing costs, and ways to keep costs from escalating out of control.
 And that’s exactly what we are going to cover in this article.

 So, let’s get started and knock the proverbial production costs monster in the head, once and for all.